roemvaar/cs_notes/problems.md

 - Operations using shifts - e.g. power of 2 - left shift+
 - isPowerOfTwo / isPowerOfFour
 - isUnique
+- Rotate image - using bit manipulation (1 bit = 1 pixel)
+- Write an algorithm to reverse the bits of an UNSIGNED binary number
+-

  ## Trees

 - Convert Sorted Array to Binary Search Tree
+- Invert a binary tree

  ## Hash Tables